aquasecurity/trivy-operator/docs/index.md

 ### Quick Start

-The Trivy Operator can be installed easily through the [Helm Chart](./getting-started/installation/helm.md):
+The Trivy Operator can be installed easily through the [Helm Chart](./getting-started/installation/helm.md).
+The Helm Chart can be downloaded by one of the two options:

+#### Option 1: Install from traditional helm chart repository

 Add the Aqua chart repository: